akiomiyao/ped/README.md

 ```
   For building human reference data, it takes about two days.
   For building wheat reference data, it takes more than one week, and 32GB memory and 3TB disk space are required for detection of polymorphism.
   For building *Lotus japonicus* data, download fasta file of reference separately, save into LJ3 directory, and then run 'perl mkref.pl LJ3'.
+  If fetch the fasta file is failed by the script, fetch the file separately and save in the reference directory.
 - Otherwise,
   % perl mkref.pl reference fasta_file_name
   For example,